littlemole/moser/README.md

 ```

-# Major Changes to Nox Syntax
+# Major Changes to Lox Syntax

-Moser follows Lox [syntax](https://craftinginterpreters.com/appendix-i.html) with the exception of indiciting inheritance: While Nox uses '>' as a separator in Class declarations to indicate the base (super) class, Moser uses ':' like Java or C##.
+Moser Syntax follows Lox [syntax](https://craftinginterpreters.com/appendix-i.html) with the exception of indiciting inheritance: While Lox uses '>' as a separator in Class declarations to indicate the base (super) class, Moser uses ':' like Java or C##.

 Moser has support for for and while loops, including break and continue functionality.
 Moser has a rudimentary throw exceptions mechanism, including catch and finally constructs.

 Moser comes with two major builtin data structures - Array and Map (Object), allowing for a native JSON implementation.

-Moser comes with a handful of builtin objects and functions for some fundamental tasks, and to allow for native OS interop. see [builtins](doc/builtin_objects.md) and [native lib](doc/native_lib.md)
+For a full list of Moser's handful builtin objects and functions see [builtins](doc/builtin_objects.md) and [native lib](doc/native_lib.md)

-Moser also allows for variadic functions with optional arguments.

-[link to stdlib]

 <br>
 <br>

 # Native OS Integration

-Moser supports native OS integration by providing a foreign function interface to call into system libraries based on libffi.
+Moser supports native OS integration by providing a foreign function interface to call into system libraries (.DLLs on windows, .so on Linux) based on [libffi](https://github.com/libffi/libffi).

 - import C functions, including variadic ones
 - declare and use C style structs